stellar/java-stellar-anchor-sdk/docs/00 - Stellar Anchor Platform.md

 ## SEP-31 Flow

 Here you can see the sequence diagram of the [SEP-31] flow, showing all the stakeholders, as well as the communication between Platform and Anchor Server.
-Please notice this flow includs quotes ([SEP-38]) but they may not be needed for your use-case:
+Please notice this flow includes quotes ([SEP-38]) but they may not be needed for your use-case:

 ```mermaid
 %% Happy path SEP-31 transaction flow with new customers